HITCHING IN HELL

 “Jezus,” he jumps out of the water-bed so fast that I’m left rocking back and forth.
 That fully wakes me up.

 “Sorry,” I ruefully apologize.
-“I fergot where I is.”
+“I fergot where I’s at.”

 “Ya likes boys, too?” he seems more confused than upset.